UPDATED: JULY 05, 2023 | 3 MIN READ

 A health insurance plan’s deductible will vary depending on your specific preferences.
 High-deductible health plans will have lower premiums and vice versa.

-Unfortunately, many health insurance companies detail areas that aren’t covered in their plans.
+Unfortunately, many health insurance companies detail areas not covered in their plans.
 Historically, this often included pre-existing conditions, though the Affordable Care Act (ACA) stopped allowing this in 2014.

 Some standard exclusions in healthcare plans include: